 (1) In this Subdivision —

-“degree of permanent whole of person impairment” means the degree of permanent whole of person impairment, evaluated as described in sections 146A and 146C, resulting from the injury or injuries arising from a single event, as defined in subsection (2);
+degree of permanent whole of person impairment means the degree of permanent whole of person impairment, evaluated as described in sections 146A and 146C, resulting from the injury or injuries arising from a single event, as defined in subsection (2);

-“election registration day” means the day on which the Director registers the election under section 93K(4)(b).
+election registration day means the day on which the Director registers the election under section 93K(4)(b).

 (2) In the definition of “degree of permanent whole of person impairment” in subsection (1) —

-“event” means anything that results, whether immediately or not and whether suddenly or not, in an injury or injuries of a worker and the term includes continuous or repeated exposure to conditions that results in an injury or injuries of a worker.
+event means anything that results, whether immediately or not and whether suddenly or not, in an injury or injuries of a worker and the term includes continuous or repeated exposure to conditions that results in an injury or injuries of a worker.

 [Section 93H inserted by No. 42 of 2004 s.
 79.]